ableplayer/ableplayer/README.md

 that video.
 The value of this attribute is a path pointing to the described version of the video.
-With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the "D" button on the controller.
+With this method, the described version of the video can be played instead of the non-described version, and the two versions can be swapped with clicking the "Descriptions" button on the controller.

 If descriptions are available using either of the above methods, a